 Across the country, cross-sector teams are coming together in communities to improve the lives of their residents and increase access to opportunity.
-Connect Capital is an initiative designed by CCI to assist these teams and communities in attracting and deploying capital at scale to address their needs.
-With a focus on equity, Connect Capital concentrates not only on executing individual projects but also on laying the necessary groundwork to achieve results at scale.
-Connect Capital helps participating teams establish shared priorities across stakeholders, create pipelines of investable projects, and strengthen the policies and practices required to achieve their desired results.
+Connect Capital (2018-2020) was a multi-year initiative designed by CCI to assist six teams and communities in attracting and deploying capital at scale to address their needs.
+Connect Capital supported teams not only with executing individual projects but also with using the capital absorption framework to expand and advance their local community investment systems.
+This included assessing local priorities and capital needs, creating and analyzing project pipelines, and identifying chokepoints to address through changes in policy and practice.

 Six multi-sector teams from across the country participated in Connect Capital.
 The initiative’s tailored, just-in-time curriculum included six peer-learning communities, four specialized meetings for team leads, and technical assistance and coaching, both virtual and during in-person site visits.
 Content focused on community investment, capital absorption, racial equity, and leadership and partnership development.
 Teams also received funding to support staffing, organizational capacity, and technical assistance.

 The work of the Connect Capital teams is long term and will continue to play out well into the future.
 In these first two years, teams built firm foundations for that work by strengthening collaborative networks, helping to increase the supply of community investment and other financial resources in their communities, initiating housing and climate-resilient investments, contributing to potentially transformative changes in policy and practice, and, in two sites, demonstrating the powerful role utilities can play in catalyzing equitable, climate-resilient investments.
 As the COVID-19 pandemic took root during the last months of the initiative, CCI helped teams triage and adapt their work to meet shifting local and national conditions.